Fearless and United Guards

 Fearless and United Guards (abbreviated as FAU-G or FAUG) is an action game developed by Bengaluru based company nCORE Games.
 It was released worldwide on 26 January 2021 for Android and in March 2021 for iOS.
+The game has been removed from both Google Play Store and App Store as of 2024.

 Bollywood actor Akshay Kumar is the brand ambassador of the game and also serves as a mentor to the development process.

 Development

 The game was first announced by Akshay Kumar through his social media accounts on 4 September 2020.
 The CEO of nCore Games, Vishal Gondal said that the game had been under development since May 2020, and that developers had been recruited to develop the game before the Indian ban on PUBG Mobile.
 Gondal stated that FAU-G would not be competing with PUBG, and that it would not be a battle royale.